 City Mini Golf

 Started as a pop-up mini golf fun spot, City Mini Golf is now permanently located at Chicago favorite, Maggie Daley Park.
 The 18 holes of whimsical nods to Chicago culture are located at the south end of the BP Bridge where golfers are treated to those fabulous skyline views the entire game.
 They anticipate an opening date of mid to late April.
 Visit their website for updates.

 Maggie Daley Park, 337 E. Randolph St., The Loop; Online: cityminigolf.com

 Diversey Miniature Golf

 Still somewhat of a secret, even though it's in the heart of Lincoln Park, this charmer has 18 holes with footbridges and waterfalls.
-Snap family photos as you work your way through the course (it’s suitable for all ages), then venture over to the adjacent Diversey Driving Range to hit a bucket of balls.
+Snap family photos as you work your way through the all-ages course, then venture over to the adjacent Diversey Driving Range to hit a bucket of balls.

-Salute Lady Liberty and Mount Rushmore, take the elevator to the top of the Sears Tower, visit Humpty Dumpty, gaze into the eyes of a crazy psychedelic pumpkin and make it back home by bedtime.
-For putters over the 48-inch height requirement, Park-King is a mini golf lover's dream, thanks to challenging and imaginative holes.
+Salute Lady Liberty and Mount Rushmore, take the elevator to the top of the Willis Tower, visit Humpty Dumpty, cruise in a rocket ship and make it back home by bedtime.
+For putters over the 48-inch height requirement, Park-King is a mini-golf lover's dream, thanks to challenging and imaginative holes.
 Each hole is custom-made, hand painted and meticulously maintained.
-The attention to detail didn’t go unnoticed when The Travel Channel deemed this spot “the most original course in America.”
-Once you’ve played through the 36 holes, stop by the arcade for video games, pinball and air hockey.

 Novelty Golf and Games